We get a lot of questions, here are some of the more common ones you may have, and maybe a few you havn't even though to ask.

 Q: When is the best time to see the aurora?

 A: There isn't really a best time to see the aurora.
 As long as it gets dark enough at night you have chances to see them.
 You usually see the first aurora of the season the last week of August and the last one the seccond week of April.
 We run tours from the first week of September to the last week of March.
+If you don't like to be cold September is the best month, and if you want to get the most out of other winter activities we recomend March.

 Q: How should I dress warm?